AbhinavMir/khaos/slides.md

 ### Structure of the talk

 1. Basics of a kernel
-   1. Kernels vs OS, Privilege separation, Types of kernels, XNU vs Linux, Boot process, Switching between rings, How a Syscall works, How does a device driver work, Why can buffer overflows happen
+   1. Kernels vs OS, Privilege separation, Types of kernels, XNU vs Linux, Boot process, Switching between rings, How a Syscall works (an an example to how to dive into reading linux), How does a kernel module, Why can buffer overflows happen
 2. How to write a kernel
    1. Writing an image file, Installing GRUB,  Writing a bootloader configuration, Writing a kernel with basic files, threads, basic I/O shell, etc.
 3. 3 recent CVEs in the Linux kernel